LP-Finance-Inc/lpfinance-devnet-program-v2/README.md

 # LP Finance Program
+#### This repo is not maintained.
+Most up to date development can be found [here](https://github.com/LP-Finance-Inc/lpfinance-devnet-solana)
 LP Finance is a decentralized synthetic asset protocol on Solana.
 LP Finance Protocol allows users to earn interest on supplied tokens and borrow USD and SOL, BTC pegged stablecoin interest-free.

 ## Contributing/Building